 Over the last few decades, however, patient groups and charities have campaigned hard to remove stigma from mental health issues.
 Most campaigns sought to normalise mental illness, convincing us that it is common, and many of us are suffering from it without realising.
 We were told that twenty percent of us a year will suffer from mental illness, and that our low moods and anxieties were actually mental health problems, and that we should emerge from the shadows and embrace help.

 So we did; without stigma we quickly moved from a culture where mental illness was rare, to one where it became extremely prevalent.
 Sadness was no longer considered normal as it was a ‘chemical imbalance’.
 People who had previously never considered themselves to be mentally ill, now sought treatment for it.
-This became compounded by weak GPs who would prescribe antidepressants despite little evidence of their benefit, further reinforcing the ‘sick role’.
+This became compounded by some practitioners who would prescribe antidepressants despite little evidence of their benefit, further reinforcing the ‘sick role’.
 By helping people with psychiatric disorders feel normal, we also helped the normal feel they had a psychiatric disorder.
-Mental Illness has now become fashionable.
+Perhaps mental Illness has now become fashionable?

 With this pseudo increase in the prevalence of mental health issues, the pendulum swung from stigma to empathy which has now brought significant new problems that have a major effect on the psycho-social state of our society: